Close Menu

 Files Not Showing Up on the External Hard Drive, What to Do?

-Besides files not showing up on Mac start-up drive, users encounter the situation that files do not show up on external hard drives as well.
-If you’ve tried out the above methods but still failed to see the external hard drive on your MacBook, follow the below steps.
+Besides files not showing up on the Mac start-up drive, users encounter the situation where files do not show up on external hard drives as well.
+If you’ve tried out the above methods but still failed to see the external hard drive on your MacBook, follow the steps below.

 Mount the Drive in Disk Utility Manually